diatomic/diy/README.md

-## DIY2 is a block-parallel library
+## DIY is a block-parallel library

-DIY2 is a block-parallel library for implementing scalable algorithms that can execute both in-core and out-of-core.
+DIY is a block-parallel library for implementing scalable algorithms that can execute both in-core and out-of-core.
 The same program can be executed with one or more threads per MPI process, seamlessly combining distributed-memory message passing with shared-memory thread parallelism.
-The abstraction enabling these capabilities is block parallelism; blocks and their message queues are mapped onto processing elements (MPI processes or threads) and are migrated between memory and storage by the DIY2 runtime.
-Complex communication patterns, including neighbor exchange, merge reduction, swap reduction, and all-to-all exchange, are possible in- and out-of-core in DIY2.
+The abstraction enabling these capabilities is block parallelism; blocks and their message queues are mapped onto processing elements (MPI processes or threads) and are migrated between memory and storage by the DIY runtime.
+Complex communication patterns, including neighbor exchange, merge reduction, swap reduction, and all-to-all exchange, are possible in- and out-of-core in DIY.

 ## Licensing

-DIY2 is released as open source software under a BSD style [license](./LICENSE.txt).
+DIY is released as open source software under a BSD style [license](./LICENSE.txt).

 ## Dependencies

-DIY2 requires an MPI installation.
+DIY requires an MPI installation.
 We recommend [MPICH](http://www.mpich.org/).

 ## Download, build, install